6-O-methylnorlaudanosoline 5'-O-methyltransferase

 Thus, the two substrates of this enzyme are S-adenosyl methionine and 6-O-methylnorlaudanosoline, whereas its two products are S-adenosylhomocysteine and nororientaline.

+This enzyme is produced by the flowering plant Argemone platyceras and it participates in alkaloid biosynthesis.

+Nomenclature

 This enzyme belongs to the family of transferases, specifically those transferring one-carbon group methyltransferases.
 The systematic name of this enzyme class is S-adenosyl-L-methionine:6-O-methylnorlaudanosoline 5'-O-methyltransferase.
-This enzyme participates in alkaloid biosynthesis i.